-- upgrades of building lighting

-- upgrades of lighting for roads and public spaces, and

-- upgrades of lighting for traffic signals.
+- upgrades of lighting for roads and public spaces, and - upgrades of lighting for traffic signals.

 This guide covers upgrades of building lighting and lighting for roads and public spaces only.
 If you plan to apply for accreditation for upgrades of lighting for traffic signals, please contact the Scheme Administrator.